PSPDFKit/react-native/README.md

   +   new ReactNativePSPDFKit.PSPDFKitPackage("INSERT YOU LICENSE KEY HERE") };
  ```
+11. Save Changes: File -> Save All
-13. Replace the default component from `YourApp/App.windows.js` with helper component from the `react-native-pspdfkit` library, and add a open button to allow the user to navigate the file system.
+11. Replace the default component from `YourApp/App.windows.js` with helper component from the `react-native-pspdfkit` library, and add a open button to allow the user to navigate the file system.
   ```
   import React, { Component } from 'react';
   import {